AI Use Cases/Financial Services

 Is our Human Resources data kept secure during this process?

 Yes.
-Revenue Institute's resume screening system operates under SOC 2 Type II compliance and maintains zero-retention policies for candidate PII; resumes are processed, evaluated, and deleted according to your data retention schedule.
+The system we deploy runs inside your own environment under your existing permissions, and maintains zero-retention policies for candidate PII; resumes are processed, evaluated, and deleted according to your data retention schedule.
 All integrations with your ATS, HRIS, and core banking systems use encrypted API connections and role-based access controls aligned with GLBA data privacy requirements and SOX 404 internal control standards.
 Candidate evaluation logic and compliance flags are auditable and documented for examination purposes, ensuring your hiring process itself becomes a control artifact rather than a black box.

 What is the timeframe to deploy AI candidate resume screening?

-Deployment typically spans 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Phase 1 (weeks 1-3) covers system integration with your ATS and compliance databases; Phase 2 (weeks 4-8) involves model training on your historical hiring data and competency framework; Phase 3 (weeks 9-14) includes UAT, staff training, and cutover.
-Most Financial Services clients see measurable results - faster time-to-hire, reduced screening hours - within 60 days of go-live as the system processes your first full candidate cohort and begins learning your institution's hiring patterns.
+A rollout like this is scoped to show measurable results - faster time-to-hire, reduced screening hours - within 60 days of go-live as the system processes your first full candidate cohort and begins learning your institution's hiring patterns.

 What regulatory criteria does the AI resume screening engine use for Financial Services candidates?